TestaDiRapa/foundryvtt-wagham-compendium/README.md

-# foundryvtt-wagham-compendium
+# Wagham Compendiums for FoundryVTT

-Wagham Compendiums for FoundryVTT
+Like this?
+Join our [Discord server!](https://discord.gg/cfKrZUr)